Carpk/tic-tac-toe/README.md

 #### Master_original (completed)

 The first working version.
 The computer AI starts on the same spot at the beginning of each game, every time.
+Same code as as found in /Carpk/coding-challenges/tree/master/tic_tac_toe.

 #### Rand_start (in progress)